 There are plenty of reasons this seed has staying power: It's a carb-rich food that helps you stay satiated while providing important nutrients.
-Here's exactly why nutritionists want you to eat more quinoa, plus the perks for your health you'll see as a result.
+While brown rice is often thought of as the epitome of a healthy carb, here's why dietitians want you to favor quinoa.

 Why Quinoa Is So Good for You

-When a food contains all nine essential amino acids that your body can't make on its own, it is considered a complete protein.
-You need to get these amino acids through food, unlike the other 11 amino acids you produce on your own, per the Cleveland Clinic.
+When a food contains all nine essential amino acids that your body can't make on its own, it's considered a complete protein.
+You need to get these amino acids through food unlike the other 11 amino acids you produce on your own, per the Cleveland Clinic.
 Most complete proteins come from animal sources.

 "Quinoa is also a complete protein source, which is pretty rare in plant-based proteins," says Amanda Miller, RD.
-"Other plant-based protein and protein-rich grains often only have some of the nine essential amino acids."
+"Other plant-based proteins often only have some of the nine essential amino acids."

 2. Quinoa May Keep You Full for Longer